oge-t/subtle_smile/README.md

 - **lib/**: library and utilities for reading and interpolating market data as well as calibration routines.
   - **bsanalytic.py**: Black-Scholes analytic formulas for relevant market instruments
   - **calibrator.py**: Main utilities for calibrating local volatility surface.
-Classes include local volatility calibration under Call surface or Total implied volatility (TIV) formulation
+Classes include local volatility calibration under Call surface or Total implied variance (TIV) formulation
   - **fxivolinterpolator.py**: Utilities for interpolating time-discretized and strike-discretized market data for implied volatility.
   - **surfaces.py**: Classes and utilities for constructing Call surface and TIV surface needed for calibration.
   - **interpolator.py**: Classes and utilities for interpolating constructed TIV and Call surface needed for calibration.